Chabivz/travel-advisor/README.md

 [![Badge](https://img.shields.io/badge/GitHub-chabivz-blueviolet?style=flat-square&logo=appveyor)](https://github.com/chabivz)
 # Travel Advisor 🛩
 ## Description
 An app that helps look for restaurants, hotels and attractions using Google Maps.
-The app will store youre previous searched places.
+The app uses Google Maps API, Google Places API, Travel Advisor API for restaurants, hotels and bars.
+Users are able browse through the map and will show restaurants, hotels and bars on the current location.

 ## 📖 Table of Contents
  - [About the Project](#💁🏽‍♂️-about-the-project)